Quantum Fiber Coverage and Availability

 What are other internet options besides Quantum Fiber?

-Google Fiber has extremely limited availability.
-However, according to Federal Broadband data, you may get both Quantum Fiber and Google Fiber if you live in Salt Lake City, Utah; Des Moines, Iowa; Denver, Colorado; and Pocatello, Idaho (to name a handful).
-Google Fiber is similar to Quantum Fiber in that they both keep consistent monthly prices, neither require contracts, and both offer some enormous fiber speeds.
+GFiber (previously Google Fiber) has extremely limited availability.
+However, according to Federal Broadband data, you may get both Quantum Fiber and GFiber if you live in Salt Lake City, Utah; Des Moines, Iowa; Denver, Colorado; and Pocatello, Idaho (to name a handful).
+Google's fiber service is similar to Quantum Fiber in that they both keep consistent monthly prices, neither requires contracts, and both offer some enormous fiber speeds.

 Cox Internet offers cable internet packages (its fiber offerings are much more limited) in many states where you can’t find Quantum Fiber such as California, Oklahoma, Louisiana, and some states on the East Coast.
 In a showdown between Cox vs. Quantum Fiber, Quantum Fiber still comes out on top.
 However, Cox offers some great bundles (especially if you get its Cox Mobile service), and you can still enjoy up to 2,000Mbps in reliable cable speeds.